wikimedia/search-extra/docs/super_detect_noop.md

     only supported set operations are add and remove.
 They can be specified either as lists or as values.
 If they are values they thought of as a singleton list.
 Note also that this is implemented *as* *if* the source contained a set.
-The set (usually) remains an ArrayList to Elasticsearch because its faster that way.
+The set (usually) remains an ArrayList to OpenSearch because its faster that way.
 Thus if the set already contains duplicates then this won't remove them.
     * ```multilist``` Treats the old and new value as each containing multiple